Login

 • Demonstrating understanding of the relevant and essential reading materials and, where proper, also highlighting alternative perspectives on the issues involved in the discussion;

-• Encouraging the overall involvement of the others member of the seminar group.
+• Encouraging the overall involvement of the others member during the seminar.

-Attending students must actively participate to all lectures and constantly engage with group work assignments, since this will facilitate the creation of the final essay.
+All students are strongly encouraged to actively participate during lectures and constantly engage with the assignments, since this will facilitate the final exam.

 Exam Rules